Nov 25, 2019

-Over the years at Robosoft, we have partnered with leading luxury retailers including a leading brand of super-premium writing instruments and a German automobile manufacturer, to create state of the art digital experiences.
+Over the years Robosoft has partnered with leading luxury retailers including a leading brand of super-premium writing instruments and a German automobile manufacturer, to create state of the art digital experiences.

-While working for these brands we have learnt that luxury brands should aim to create desire in their digital experiences too – be it a website, iPad app or a mobile app.
-Some of the key elements of creating desire are mystique, sensory visual appeal and the design approach.
+While working for these brands we have learned that luxury brands should aim to create the desire in their digital experiences too – be it a website, an iPad app or a mobile app.
+Some of the key elements of creating desire are mystique, sensory visual appeal, and the design approach.
 The design of such experiences should be simple wherein the content is always the main focus, celebrating each product.

 Dean Gonsalves, our Vice President, Design, says:

-‘’ Luxury brands should be mindful of quality vs quantity, control that urge to add everything in the guise of Product Visibility.
+‘’ Luxury brands should be mindful of quality vs quantity, control that urges to add everything in the guise of Product Visibility.
 There is indeed a stark difference between abundance and unnecessary choices.’’